 Despite the fact that President Donald Trump pardoned Chief Petty Officer Edward Gallagher for charges related to killing a terrorist in Iraq, the Navy appears set to dismiss him anyway.

-The New York Times reported Tuesday that the Navy will remove Gallagher from the elite SEAL teams, chitin “two Navy officials.”
+The New York Times Tuesday that the Navy will remove Gallagher from the elite SEAL teams, chitin “two Navy officials.”

 The Times added that Navy officials were set to notify Gallagher during a meeting Wednesday.

 Last week, the president pardoned the non-commissioned officer of the one military-law-related charge on which he had been convicted: Posing over the body of a dead terrorist.

 Gallagher was acquitted of murder and other serious charges.
 However, the photo charge involved a reduction in rank and other possible sanctions, but the pardon stopped those actions.

 Nevertheless, SEALs can still take away a member’s Trident — the prestigious symbol of the teams — if a commander no longer has “faith and confidence in the service member’s ability to exercise sound judgment, reliability and personal conduct.”

 The Times reported that Rear Adm.
 Collin Green has drafted a letter ordering that move.